hiddensudo/FileIndexer/README.md

 ![FileIndexerFinding](https://github.com/hiddensudo/FileIndexer/assets/111019096/ad1ab8e3-351f-4bf0-93b9-670990c77661)

 ### Find by date
-If you want to search by date, name or size, you need to select the search criterion in the corresponding drop-down menu, then enter the relevant information in the field and click the "Find" button.
+If you want to search by date, name, or size, you need to select the search criterion in the corresponding drop-down menu, then enter the relevant information in the field and click the "Find" button.

 ![FindByDate](https://github.com/hiddensudo/FileIndexer/assets/111019096/c8dcfdcd-8932-4059-b05c-74ad461febeb)